christian-schlichtherle/fun-io/module-structure-and-features.md

     + `serialization` serializes/deserializes objects using `ObjectOutputStream`/`ObjectInputStream`.
     + `xml` encodes/decodes objects using `XMLEncoder`/`XMLDecoder`.
   + It also provides the following `Filter` functions:
-    + `base64` encodes/decodes data to/from Base64.
+    + `base64` encodes/decodes data using Base64.
     + `buffer` buffers I/O operations.
     + `cipher` encrypts/decrypts data using a function which provides initialized `javax.security.Cipher` objects.
-    + `deflate` deflates/inflates data using the ZIP compression.
+    + `deflate` compresses/decompresses data using a ZIP deflater/inflater.
-    + `gzip` compresses/decompresses data using the GZIP compression format.
+    + `gzip` compresses/decompresses data using the GZIP format.
     + `identity` is a no-op, forming filters into a [Monoid] under the operations `Filter.andThen` and `Filter.compose`.
-    + `inflate` inflates/deflates data using the ZIP compression.
+    + `inflate` decompresses/compresses data using a ZIP inflater/deflater.
   + It also provides the following `Source` functions:
     + `resource` reads a resource from the class path.
     + `stdin` reads the standard input.